 2016 | HSM sells five foam-pouring locations in NC, GA, CA and AR to Arsenal Capital Partners.
 The equity company uses the former HSM facilities as the foundation for the larger foam/bedding producer Elite Comfort Solutions.

 HSM purchases Atlanta Attachment and its subsidiaries.

-HSM launched a new organizational model that established five new operating divisions: Hickory Springs Manufacturing (led by James "Jimmy" Bush), HSM Transportation & Specialty Manufacturing Solutions (led by Tony Everett), HSM Diversified Solutions (led by Michael Simmons) and Atlanta Attachment (led by Hank Little.)
+HSM launched a new organizational model that established four new operating divisions: Hickory Springs (led by James "Jimmy" Bush), HSM Transportation & Specialty Manufacturing Solutions (led by Tony Everett), HSM Diversified Solutions (led by Michael Simmons) and Atlanta Attachment (led by Hank Little.)